MakeSchool-Tutorials/Doodler-Cpp/P5-Make-it-Multiplayer/content.md

 	        drawingCanvas->receivedData(data, length);
 	    }
 	}
+>
 We have to first check that `drawingCanvas` exists!
 If we call a method on a a nullptr then the game will crash.

+Guess what?
+You're done!
+You've made Doodler.
+Try it out!

+#Bonus

+If you want some additional challenges:

+- Make it so that pressing the clear button clears both screens in duo mode
+- Make it so that both devices display full-screen drawing, even with different resolutions and aspect ratios.
+- *Advanced*: Add support for up to 4 people drawing at the same time. (*You will need to do some programming in Objective-C to do this!*)